JayanthKarupothula/fetchrewards/README.md

 The app  utilizes the DTO and Command pattern to cleanly award points to each receipt following all the point rules.
 And an options object was also included that can be easily extended to customize each rule, or even disable them.

-All classes are unit tested with JUnit and Integration tests are enabled to check the flow of from controller -> service -> repository
+All classes are unit tested with JUnit and Integration tests are enabled to check the flow from
+controller -> service -> repository

 The unit test cases and integration test cases are ran at the time of building the docker image.
 ## Development Requirements